alineestkyr/Artifact-Travalogues-/README.md

 # Artifact-Travelogues-
 This project documents the movement of museum artifacts throughout time and makes it available for public access.

-## Theoretical aims
-To reflect on ownership, power, and history.

 ## Organization
 Each folder will be named after an artifact.
-Each folder will contain two html files:
+Each folder must contain four files:
 1. nameofartifact.html
+2. nameofartifact.css
-2. firstthreelettersofartifactname-sourcesheet.md
+3. firstthreelettersofartifactname-sourcesheet.md

-The first html file is where you will add the image of the artifact and the research.
-The markdown file tracks the links to external sources you used.

-Here is an example:
+4. artifactname.jpeg

-## For contributors
+## Activities
 1. Create new file folders for any artifacts that you think are worth researching.
-2. Uploading images files to the respective folders.
+2. Find and upload images files to the respective folders.
 3. Contribute information about the history of the artifact's movement.
+4. Proofread and update information.

+#Steps for creating a new artifact contribution
+Fork

 ## Research tips
 1. For good quality images, try Google Arts and Culture and museum websites.